untoldengine/UntoldEngine/docs/02-Getting Started/02-Installation.md

 By installing Untold Engine Studio, you get:

 - A complete **game development environment**
-- The **USC scripting API** for gameplay logic
-- An integrated editor for scenes, assets, and scripts
+- Visual editor for scenes, assets, and scripts
+- Full **Untold Engine Swift API** for game logic in Xcode
+- **USC scripting system** (experimental component-based scripting)
-- Build and run support for supported platforms
+- Build and run support for macOS, iOS, and visionOS

 You do **not** need to install the engine or editor separately.

+### Two Ways to Write Game Logic

+Untold Engine Studio supports two approaches for writing gameplay code:

+**1. Swift in Xcode (Recommended)**
+- Write game logic in `GameScene.swift` using the full Untold Engine API
+- Complete control over game systems and performance
+- Best for complex games and experienced developers
+- Works seamlessly with Xcode debugging and profiling

+**2. USC Scripts (Experimental)**
+- Component-based scripting attached to entities
+- Write gameplay behaviors in the integrated script editor
+- Good for prototyping and simple game mechanics
+- API is experimental and subject to change

+You can **use both approaches** in the same project.

 ---